derricks/derricks.github.io/chapter_book_thoughts.md

   * General thoughts: This book is a standout for its core message about community and friendship as well as its imagined world of talking trees and animals.
 (And the ways animals name themselves is a delightful thread).
 There's just so much to appreciate here, and I was bawling by the momentous end of the community coming together to become stronger and save their beloved tree.
   * Social commentary: A core part of the plot is a Muslim family who are being shunned and harassed by the community they've moved into.

+_Dory Fantasmagory_ series, Abby Hanlon
+  * Premise: Highly imaginative girl navigates a rich fantasy world that wraps around her day-to-day normal-kid adventures.
+  * General thoughts: It is _very_ clear that Hanlon spent a lot of time around kids.
+Our daughter is a total Dory (aside from the reluctant reader bit).
+The imagination she brings to the world around her is wonderful and has an internal consistency throughout the series.
+  * Social commentary: Dory and her family/friends are all Caucasian.

 _Book Uncle and Me_, Uma Krishnaswami
   * Premise: Yasmin must save neighborhood fixture Book Uncle, who runs a free lending library street cart.
   * General thoughts: This is a touching story about how kids help their community.
 Despite being unable to vote, they are able to organize their fellow townspeople and take political action to save someone they care about in the neighborhood.